-For those that live in areas with water restrictions or you feel guilty about watering your lawn, choosing the right landscaping and grass is the way to go.
+Live in areas with water restrictions or you feel guilty about watering your lawn, choosing the right indigenous grass will prove to be the best choice if you are looking for the best grass for lawns in South Africa.
 If you are considering replacing your lawn, select indigenous and drought tolerant grass.
 Look for one that is suited for your region as it will need less water and look its best.
 Warm season grasses are more water wise as they become dormant in the winter, so they do not need to be watered during dormancy.
 Spring time is the ideal time to replace your lawn to an indigenous lawn.

 Kikuyu (main image)